Niandra LaDes and Usually Just a T-Shirt: Writing and recording

 All the music on the record was written by Frusciante, save for the cover of hardcore punk band Bad Brains' song "Big Takeover".
 The track was intentionally slowed down and recorded melodically because of a pastime in which Frusciante sang punk songs in different tempos: "It was just something I had been walking around thinking of in my head.
 Sometimes I'll walk around singing punk rock songs to myself, but as if they were regular songs instead of punk rock songs, you know, slow it down and make a melody instead of just yelling them out.
 And then the idea occurred me to record it like a Led Zeppelin ballad with mandolins and stuff."
 River Phoenix, a friend of Frusciante's, contributed guitar and backing vocals to two songs that were intended be included on the record, but were ultimately left off following his death in October.

 Niandra LaDes and Usually Just a T-Shirt incorporates Frusciante's avant-garde style of song composition, with his stream-of-consciousness methodology.
 It features minimal orchestration, and Frusciante's vocals have a "fragile, wispy quality" as described by AllMusic.
 CMJ New Music Monthly called it "probably the most fucked-up album ever released by someone who had once played in stadiums."
 Frusciante recorded, mixed, produced and mastered the entire record by himself on a four-track tape, and released it on Rick Rubin's label, American Recordings.
 Warner Bros., the Red Hot Chili Peppers' label, originally held the rights to the album because of the leaving-artist clause in Frusciante's Red Hot Chili Peppers contract.
 Because he was living as a recluse, the label gladly handed the rights over to Rubin, who released the album under his label.

 Cover art and title

-The cover art of Niandra LaDes and Usually Just a T-Shirt is a sepia photograph of Frusciante in drag.
+The cover art of Niandra LaDes and Usually Just a T-Shirt is a sepia photograph of Frusciante in drag which comes from a movie, titled Desert in Shape, that Toni Oswald was filming in the time of their relationship where Frusciante played Rose Sélavy.
 According to Toni Oswald, Frusciante's partner at the time of the album's making, this choice was inspired by Rrose Sélavy, the feminine pseudonym of Marcel Duchamp—the French painter and writer whom Oswald and Frusciante both deeply admired.
 Frusciante devised the name "Niandra LaDes" as his own feminine alter ego, an anagram of the David Bowie album Aladdin Sane.
 The phrase "Usually Just a T-Shirt" meanwhile derives from a clothes-exchanging ritual that Oswald and Frusciante often took part in when Frusciante was away on tour; after Frusciante asked what Oswald would wear with his clothes, she would reply, "Usually just a t-shirt."
 The phrase "To Clara" in the lower right refers to Clara Balzary, the first daughter of Flea.